nystudio107/craft-imageoptimize/docs/docs/using.md

 ImageOptimize provides simple but powerful shortcut commands for creating HTML markup from the Optimized Images field, or you can do it manually as well.

-Generally speaking, you'll usually want to have CSS like this applied to your images with a class:
+Generally speaking, you’ll usually want to have CSS like this applied to your images with a class:

 ```css
 .responsive-img {